xenit-eu/care4alf/README.md

 ## Build

-Run `./gradlew :c4a-impl:care4alf-5x:assemble` to build a jar for Alfresco 5.0/5.1/5.2 and `./gradlew :c4a-impl:care4alf-6x:assemble` for Alfresco 6.0/6.1.
+Run `./gradlew :c4a-impl:care4alf-6x:assemble` to build a jar for alfresco 6x.
+Change version number in module to 7 for alfresco 7

 These jars can be deployed on Alfresco with Dynamic Extensions 2.0.1 or later.

 ## Test

-You can run the integration tests with `./gradlew :c4a-test:test-5x:integrationTest` for Alfresco 5 and `./gradlew :c4a-test:test-6x:integrationTest` for Alfresco 6.
+You can run the integration tests with `./gradlew :c4a-test:test-6x:integrationTest` for Alfresco 6.
 The containers will automatically shut down after the tests are completed.
-If you want to run the integration tests several times without always needing to restart the containers, use `./gradlew:c4a-test:test-5x:composeUp`, followed by `./gradlew :c4a-test:test-5x:integrationTestLocal -Pport=<DOCKER-ASSIGNED PORT>`.
+If you want to run the integration tests several times without always needing to restart the containers, use `./gradlew:c4a-test:test-6x:composeUp`, followed by `./gradlew :c4a-test:test-6x:integrationTestLocal -Pport=<DOCKER-ASSIGNED PORT>`.

 ## Extend